tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 * It isolates the orders that are flagged with the column `is_trial = TRUE`
 * It joins with customers, users and namespaces.

 Finally, this model identifies if a trial has been converted or not.
-To achieve that, we join the trials to the `order_snapshots` selecting only orders that converted to subscription after the trial starting date (an example has been provided below).
+To achieve that, we join the trials to the `order_snapshots` by selecting only the orders that converted to subscription after the trial starting date (an example has been provided below).
 We exclude ci_minutes/compute_minutes orders from the `order_snapshots`.

 In order to identify which subscriptions are actually valid and not refunded, we join to `zuora_rate_plan` and `zuora_base_mrr` models to filter out subscriptions that have (mrr <= 0 and tcv <=0).
 In this case, we also filter out those subscriptions that are cancelled instantly or fully refunded after a certain period.